FlorianWilk/SPDR_1/README.md

 # SPDR_1

-SPiDeR ONE - building an autonomous quadruped "drone" using SLAM to locate itself in an unknown environment.
+SPiDeR ONE - prototype of an autonomous robot which uses a combination of Hector-SLAM/OctoMapping and Kalman-Filters to navigate in unknown environments.

 ![SPDR_ONE](IMG_20180616_164342800.jpg)